rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 To destroy an instance we go Actions > Instance State > Terminate

 ### 3.4 AWS Elastic Beanstalk

-- Automates the process of deploying and scaling workloads on EC2 (PaaS type approach) At high level elastic beanstalk automates the process of deploying and scaling your workloads on EC2.
+- Automates the process of deploying and scaling workloads on EC2 (PaaS type approach).
+At high level elastic beanstalk automates the process of deploying and scaling your workloads on EC2.
 But the difference is instead of dealing with those servers directly, which we would call infrastructure as a service (IaaS), this is more of a platform as a service type approach (PaaS).
 - supports a specific set of technologies
 - Leverage existing AWS services
 - Only pay for the other services you leverage.
 Set of services that makes easier running other AWS services.
-We still are running all our workload on EC2, but the process of managing the servers and handling things like provisioning and load balancing, scaling and monitoring are all handled automatically through the work of Beanstalk by connection other services into the overall platform.
+We still are running all our workload on EC2, but the process of managing the servers and handling things like provisioning and load balancing, scaling and monitoring are all handled automatically through the work of Beanstalk by connecting other services into the overall platform.

 Supported Application Platforms:
+- java
+- .Net
+- PHP
+- Node.js
+- Python
+- Ruby
-- java , .Net PHP Node.js Python Ruby Go
+- Go
 - Docker

 Features and Advantages of BeanStalk vs EC2:
 - integrated monitoring tools
 - managed deployment for multiple servers and load balancing in production environment
 - Scaling
 - EC2 Customizations